Aarekaz/Sahayogi/README.md

 This project is done in requrement of our E Govermence Lab.

 This app is a All in one Government App.
-It will contain all servies from Nepal Goverment.
+It will contain all servies from Nepal Goverment along with some unique and user friendly features.